 Interested in Leanplum?

-Push notification opt-ins are a timely form of in-app messaging that help users agree to receive push notifications.
+Push notification opt-ins are a timely form of in-app messaging that helps users agree to receive push notifications.

 From the point of app download, every stage in the customer lifecycle is important, but marketers greatly increase their chances of driving conversions and engagement if they can encourage a user to consent to push notifications.
 One of the most effective ways to do this is leveraging Leanplum’s Push Pre-Permissions feature.